 Be gentle and kind with yourself, and seek care.
 It is best to seek professional medical help from a doctor, counselor, or therapist to help you combat depression or other emotional disorders.

 Arising Anxiety.
 Anxiety is another mental illness health condition that can cause overwhelming emotions.
-Most people who are emotional also suffer from anxiety.
+Most people who are emotional also experience anxiety.
 However, few people understand what it is and what causes it.
 Some people with anxiety become overwhelmed with their emotions, which can be triggered by a stressful situation, environment, or even their thoughts.

 Untie the Knots.
 Like depression, anxiety can be treated by seeking professional help from a doctor or therapist who specializes in mental illness.
 Additionally, simply making lifestyle changes, such as a career change, moving, or getting out of a stressful relationship can help reduce anxiety and emotions and help untie the knots in your stomach.